Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Main intro- This gives the user enough information to use and understand the dashboard while mentioning the 'Help' option if they would like to read more.

 - Charts- Each chart has a clear title that the user can read and look straight to the content and understand what it displays if they do not want to read.
 The intro to each chart is brief and gives key information or tips if needed.
-A few lines follow each chart that clarify key points but leave further anaysis to the user.
+A few lines follow each chart that clarify key points but leave further analysis to the user.

 - Number displays- Use a large font size and icons for a clear, bold display.